Alec Douglas-Home: Foreign and Commonwealth Secretary (1970–1974)

 In east–west relations, Douglas-Home continued his policy of keeping the Soviet Union at bay.
 In September 1971, after receiving no satisfactory results from negotiations with Gromyko about the flagrant activities of the KGB in Britain, he expelled 105 Soviet diplomats for spying.
 In addition to the furore arising from this, the Soviets felt that the British government's approach to negotiations on détente in Europe was over-cautious, even sceptical.
 Gromyko was nonetheless realistic enough to maintain a working relationship with the British government.
 Within days of the expulsions from London he and Douglas-Home met and discussed the Middle East and disarmament.
 In this sphere of foreign policy, Douglas-Home was widely judged a success.

+During the period of the Heath government, the Special Relationship with the United States deteriorated to a low ebb.
+This has been attributed to Heath's lack of sensitivity to the political mood and also a calculated distancing, anxious to avoid playing into European fears that Britain would always favour America.
+More recently analysis has emphasised growing protectionism and isolationism in the United States and the way both President Nixon and Henry Kissinger operated.
+Areas of dispute include the India-Pakistan War and the Yom Kippur War.
+The American administration resented the lack of support received at the UN Security Council, while Britain had less than two hours' notice of the decision to open relations with China, and none on the termination of the Bretton Woods Agreement, both in 1971.
+Whilst an Atlanticist and not the cause of the issue, nor was Douglas-Home successful in mitigating its impact.

 In negotiations on the future of Rhodesia Douglas-Home was less successful.
 He was instrumental in persuading the rebel leader, Ian Smith, to accept proposals for a transition to African majority rule.
 Douglas-Home set up an independent commission chaired by a senior British judge, Lord Pearce, to investigate how acceptable the proposals were to majority opinion in Rhodesia.
 After extensive fieldwork throughout Rhodesia, the commission reported, "We are satisfied on our evidence that the proposals are acceptable to the great majority of Europeans.
 We are equally satisfied ... that the majority of Africans rejected the proposals.
 In our opinion the people of Rhodesia as a whole do not regard the proposals as acceptable as a basis for independence."
 To Douglas-Home's disappointment there was no resolution, and Rhodesia remained a rebel regime long after he left office.